jecnua/docker-monitornodejstestdrives/elasticsearch/README.md

 # TODO

 -   Test on 18.04
 -   Test all json
 -   Test docker
 -   Add grafana
 -   Update to node 8
 -   Add apm on dependencies not dockerfile
+-   fix apm version